gmorikawa/toshokan/NOTEBOOK.md

 # NOTEBOOK

 This document contains some notes on topics that I thought it was necessary to remember, or something that I had to study further to implement in this application.
+This is not intended to be a guide.

 ## Maven commands